zalando/nakadi/docs/ResourceAuthorization.md

 ### Default plugin

 The default plugin is part of the Nakadi codebase.
-It authorized all requests, and validates all attributes.
+It authorizes all requests, and validates all attributes.
 If you want to deploy Nakadi and use the resource authorization feature, you should provide your own plugin.

 ### Building your own